SouchenOu/Webserv-explanation/README.md

 example:
- in this example, if the URL is localhost::8080/fruits so NGINX  delivers the file /Users/souchen/.brew/etc/nginx/mysite/fruits
+ in this example, if the URL is localhost::8080/fruits so NGINX  delivers the file /Users/souchen/.brew/etc/nginx/mysite/fruits,

+ exactly in index.html (by default)

 <img width="616" alt="Screen Shot 2023-03-30 at 12 26 16 PM" src="https://user-images.githubusercontent.com/87101785/228836768-889d84f9-4c91-454f-90ad-1ccff680655b.png">